Why a Customer Loyalty Program Drives More Sales

 1. Always focus on providing value

 Another tip to ensure the success and returns of your loyalty program is to keep giving value.
-A good rule of thumb to remember is the value that customers get out of your loyalty program has to outweigh the cost.
+A good rule of thumb is that the value customers derive from your loyalty program must outweigh the cost.

-Even if customers don’t shell out anything to join your rewards program, there is still an invisible cost to them: being loyal to your brand and repurchasing.
+Even if customers don’t pay to join your rewards program, there is still an invisible cost to them: the loyalty they build to your brand and the repurchases they make.
 So make this experience worth it.
+(See: being loyal to your brand)

 Value definitely pertains to the rewards themselves, but try to think outside the box.
 We’ll tackle this more in the next section below.